U.S. Department of State Seal

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed that the Government of Russia's Civil Aviation Authority is not in compliance with the International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Russia's air carrier operations.
 Further information may be found on the FAA's safety assessment page.

-Maritime Travel: Mariners should check the U.S. Department of Transportation’s Maritime Administration site for U.S. maritime advisories and alerts, the U.S. Coast Guard homeport website, and NGA broadcast warnings.
+Maritime Travel: Mariners planning travel to Russia should check the U.S. Department of Transportation’s Maritime Administration site for U.S. maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard homeport website and the NGA broadcast warnings website.

-The Commandant of the Coast Guard is unable to determine if effective anti-terrorism measures are in place in Russia ports as required by 46 U.S. Code § 70108.
+The Commandant of the Coast Guard is unable to determine if effective anti-terrorism measures are in place in Russia’s ports as required by 46 U.S. Code § 70108.

 For additional travel information